Ardumower/Sunray/README.md

 # Sunray

 ## Description
-An alternative Firmware (experimental) for Ardumower PCB 1.3, Adafruit Grand Central M4 (or Arduino Due) and ArduSimple RTK kit
+An alternative Firmware (experimental) for Ardumower kit mowing and gear motors, PCB 1.3, Adafruit Grand Central M4 (or Arduino Due) and ArduSimple RTK kit

 The robot mower uses RTK to localize itself (without a perimeter wire)